-The Master of Religious Education program is designed to equip persons for professional leadership in educational ministry within the Catholic ecclesial tradition.
-The primary goals for this degree program are to give the student the capacity for critical and constructive theological reflection regarding the content and processes of educational ministry in the Catholic Church, to build an understanding of educational, social and behavioral sciences that ground educational practice within the various cultural contexts in which educational ministry occurs, to provide the occasion for personal and spiritual growth and to equip the student with skills in teaching religion and in designing, administering and assessing educational programs.
+The Master of Religious Education degree program (M.R.E.) is designed to equip persons for professional leadership in educational ministry within the Catholic ecclesial tradition.
+The primary goals for this degree program are: to give the student the capacity for critical and constructive theological reflection regarding the content and processes of educational ministry in the Catholic Church; to build an understanding of educational, social and behavioural sciences that ground educational practice within the various cultural contexts in which educational ministry occurs; to provide the occasion for personal and spiritual growth; and to equip the student with skills in teaching religion and in designing, administering and assessing educational programs.

 1. Religious Heritage: The areas of study in this Tradition include biblical, historical, pastoral, systematic and moral theology.